kairos310/notebook/Parallel Systems/Memory/Memory Layout.md

 - memory is not uniform
 - [[Distributed Memory Architecture]]
 - **NUMA** (Non Uniform Memory Architecture)
-	- memory attached to a different processor, memory retrieval is slowed depending on how many levels of interconnects away it is
+	- memory attached to a different processor, memory retrieval is slowed depending on how many levels of interconnects away it is #rem